lejido/powerschool-covid19-autoform/README.md

 ## TODO
 - Option for users to manually run script remotely (maybe from phone?)
-- Notifying users of errors that occured if script failed to run completely (email? text?)
+- Notifying users of errors that occured if script failed to run completely (email? text? looks like error messages are going to /var/mail)
 - Notifying users of successful runs
 - Options for differnt OS and browsers
 - Better README